aerospace-mcp-tools/outgassing-mcp-server/README.md

 - Ensure the correct root certificate is placed as `zscaler-root-ca.cer` in project root
 - Set `DISABLE_SSL_VERIFY=true` environment variable when running the container
 - Verify certificate format is PEM/CRT compatible (text file starting with `-----BEGIN CERTIFICATE-----`)
-- Contact your IT department for the correct certificate file
 - Rebuild Docker image after adding certificate: `docker build -t outgassing-mcp-server .`
 - **Both certificate installation AND environment variable are required for corporate networks**

 **Proxy blocking connections:**
 - Some corporate proxies may block Docker container network access
 - Try using `--network host` flag (already included in recommended command)
-- Consult IT department about Docker networking policies

-### Data Quality Issues

-**No results found:**
-- Use `get_applications` tool first to see available categories
-- Try broader search terms (fuzzy matching requires 82/100 similarity)

-**Unexpected compliance results:**
-- Server accounts for WVR (Water Vapor Regained) in TML calculations
-- Adjusted TML = TML - WVR when WVR is present
-- Check individual `tml_pass` and `cvcm_pass` flags in results

 ## Technical Details